fiokee/fiokee/README.md

 </div>

  ### :man_technologist: About Me :
-I'm an experienced software developer, passionate about Frontend web development, Backend Development I'm currently learning typescript.
-My stack javascript, Nodejs, Expressjs, MongoDb and Reactjs.
+I'm a Fullstack Developer (MERN) & Blockchain Enthusiast

+👨‍💻 About Me:
+I'm a skilled software developer with experience in Frontend Web Development, Blockchain Technologies and backend development.
+I'm passionate about building innovative solutions in Web2 and exploring the potential of Web3.
+Currently, I'm diving deeper into blockchain development and smart contract auditing to expand my expertise.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend building web applications.